Franklin Landers

 Franklin Landers (March 22, 1825 – September 10, 1901) was a U.S. Representative from Indiana.

 Born near the village of Landersdale in Morgan County, Indiana, Landers attended local schools.

 At the age of twenty-one he engaged in teaching school.

 He was associated with his brother in mercantile pursuits at Waverly, Indiana.

 Landers laid out the town of Brooklyn, Indiana, where he engaged in mercantile pursuits and stock raising.

-He served as a member of the State Senate from 1860-1864.
+He served as a member of the State Senate from 1860 to 1864.

 He moved to Indianapolis in 1865 and engaged in the dry-goods business.

 In 1873, he became the head of a pork-packing house.

 Landers was elected as a Democrat to the Forty-fourth Congress (March 4, 1875 – March 3, 1877).

 A reporter described him as "a big-framed, big-boned man, stoop-shouldered and red-faced. he shambles in his walk and talks in a low, cooing tone of confidentiality.
 He chews his cigar distractedly, rarely consuming it with fire.
 His eyes are soft and insinuating.
 His face is placid and innocent. ...
 His grammar education was neglected.
 He is not 'high-toned.'
 He dresses as stylish as H. G. [Horace Greeley] did, and could give a better account of 'what I know about farming,' for he does know a potato patch from a field of buckwheat."
 Landers had been elected as a supporter of currency inflation and the representative of the agrarian wing of the Democratic party.
 "The man who don't like the smell of a hog is a leetle too nice to live," he told one interviewer.
 He detested and denounced the national banking system, and after the Panic of 1873 allegedly withdrew his name from all the deposits at the First National Bank in Indianapolis, putting them all in his wife's name instead.